6 Ways to Recover Permanently Deleted Files in Windows 10

 Way 6: Bring permanently deleted files back using CMD

-Windows also contains a Command Prompt window with a list of commands you can use, such as chkdsk, atttrib to recover hidden files in Windows 10 or 11.
+Windows also contains a Command Prompt window with a list of commands you can use, such as chkdsk, atttrib to recover hidden files in Windows 10.
 Sometimes, your files are simply hidden instead of permanently deleted.

 CHKDSK f r